-However, a bad economy and allegations of corruption by public officials have stoked dissatisfaction with him.
+However, a weak economy and allegations of corruption by public officials have stoked dissatisfaction with him.

 In November, crowds took to the streets calling for King Abdullah’s downfall because of rising gasoline prices.

-The royal court says some of King Abdullah’s comments in the Atlantic Magazine article were taken out of context by local Jordanian and international media outlets who reported on the article.
+The royal court says some of King Abdullah’s comments in the magazine were taken out of context by local Jordanian and international media outlets who reported on the article.

 In Israel, the last-minute diplomacy added a flourish to Obama’s first visit to the Jewish state as president.